 Using Flux Core For Car Body Panels

-MIG or indeed TIG welding is often chosen for the visible parts of car body repairs.
+You pick MIG or indeed TIG welding for the visible parts of car body repairs.

-This is mainly because the MIG welding process is more effective for the thinner steel used in car panels.
+Because MIG welding’s best for the thinner steel used in car panels.

 Plus once you’ve made your weld you need to prime and paint your weld for the best finish.

-Using flux core welding for body panels is firstly a problem as the metal is often thinner and flux core welding is just not suited to it.
+Using flux core welding for body panels is firstly a problem as the metal is often thinner.
+And flux core welding is just not suited to thin metals.

-An inexperienced welder thinking little cleaning of the weld is needed, may well find their flux core weld distributes the impurities through the weld area because they are welding quickly to prevent blowing through the metal,
+An inexperienced welder thinking little cleaning of their weld is needed.
+May well find their flux core weld spreads impurities through their weld area.
+Because they’re welding quickly to prevent blowing through the metal,

-Or alternative using short tack welds to prevent blowing holes in the metal.
+Or using short tack welds to prevent blowing holes in the metal.

-But flux core welding needs good slag coverage, as it’s in the welding slag that the impurities are gathered.
+But flux core welding needs good slag coverage.
+Because its welding slag takes up the impurities from the weld pool.

 And good slag needs heat and enough time to form.

-The rush to not blow through the metal or a lot of short tack welds with flux core welding will result in bad slag coverage and impurities and slag within the weld.
+The rush to not blow through the metal.
+Or a lot of short tack welds with flux core welding results in bad slag coverage.
+And impurities and slag within the weld.

-And no amount of grinding of the surface of the weld is going to cure that.
+And no amount of grinding of your weld surface is going to cure that.

-And then applying body filler and or primer on top is not going to work on a surface with impurities.
+Then when you put on body filler.
+And or primer on top.
+It won’t work on a surface with impurities.
 Never mind the weld itself holding over time.

-Because of this a complete clean of the surface and then MIG welding is often the way to go.
+Because of this.
+You’ll find a complete clean of the surface.
+And then MIG welding is the way to go.

-And when you’re really pushing the envelope of MIG welding on thin metal body panels, a series of tack welds on thinner material is only really feasible with a MIG welder.
+And when you’re pushing the envelope of MIG welding on thin metal body panels.
+Some tack welds on thinner material is only really workable with a MIG welder.

 Flux Core VS MIG Welding Which Is Cheaper

 Some say MIG welding is the cheaper welding method compared to flux core welding.
-Because the solid welding wire of MIG welding is cheaper to buy pound per pound compared to flux core welding wire.
-This is true.
+Because the solid welding wire of MIG welding is cheaper to buy pound per pound.
+Compared to flux core welding wire.

 But the argument is not quite as straight forward as that.

-What is missing from the ‘flux core welding is more expensive’ argument is;
+What’s missing from the ‘flux core welding is more expensive’ discussion is;

-- Size of tank and transportation of your tank of gas to and from where it’s refilled
+- Size of tank.
+Transportation of your tank of gas to and from where you refill it.

-When all these costs are taken into account you may well find the cost versus convenience of flux wire is much closer than you thought.
+When you take all these costs into account.
+You may well find the cost versus convenience of flux wire is much closer than you thought.

 Where You Can Weld: Flux Core VS MIG